MintyTrebor/QRPlay/README.md

 WIP Project - More details etc soon

-I did this just to see if it was possible, the NFC Zaparoo is a superior turn-key solution https://zaparoo.org/.
+I did this just as an experiment, the NFC Zaparoo is a superior turn-key solution https://zaparoo.org/.